Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 Without a doubt, Waterville is one of the best villages in Europe we have visited.

 People spending more than a few hours in Waterville can go on nature walks, surf on the beach or enjoy a horseback ride.
+This is also one fo the best places to stay Ring of Kerry.

 It’s no wonder Waterville’s attracted some famous visitors over the years, including Charlie Chaplin; it was one of his favourite places for a holiday.